slyedoc/bevy_sly_blender/readme.md

 > This is completely based off [Blender_bevy_components_workflow](https://github.com/kaosat-dev/Blender_bevy_components_workflow/), and you should go use it.

  A ton of work has gone into it and nearly every bit of functionality comes from there.
-I finally started taking the time to learn blender after seeing Blender_bevy_components_workflow, then a month tracking [animation-fixes-and-improvements](https://github.com/kaosat-dev/Blender_bevy_components_workflow/tree/animation-fixes-and-improvements) while learning more blender.
-I was trying to figure out a few things and may have gotten carried away resulting in this repo.
+I wanted to understand it and iterate on it.

 ## Overview